Inside a Costa Rican Tamaleada – And How You Can Join

 2. Start with your very large stockpot.
 Add your entire packet of Maseca or similar tamal base to the pot.
 Next, add 2 cups of cold water and begin to mix this with your hands.
 The cold water will help so that the Maseca doesn't form little balls when you add the other ingredients.

 3. Add 2-4 cups of pork broth, chilled to room temperature, to the masa mixture.
 Stir until well mixed.
-(If you don't have pork broth, chicken or beef from a box will do).
+(If you don't have pork broth, chicken or beef from a box will do.)

-4. Next add margarine, shortening, or pork fat and your packet of chicken bouillon (consome de pollo).
+4. Next, add margarine, shortening, or pork fat and your packet of chicken bouillon (consomé de pollo).
 Keep mixing everything until you have a base masa that is the consistency of watery cream of wheat.

 6. You will heat and stir until the mixture boils and the consistency is that of cream of wheat.
 If you like your tamales a bit saltier, you can taste this as you go and add up to an additional 2 tablespoons of salt.
 Some people add a bit of black pepper here but I never do.